chebwaplus/Losp/docs/using-losp.md

 Support for integer literals is basically anything that C# will parse as an `int`: `0 6 -100`.

 Support for float literals is basically anything that C# will parse as an `float` *but doesn't parse as an `int`*.
 This is because Losp will first attempt to parse a value as an `int` and will only try to parse it as a `float` if unsuccessful.
-In practice, this means floats should have the decimal dot to disambiguate them from `int`s: `0.0 6.1 -100.55545567`.
+In practice, this means floats should have the decimal dot to disambiguate them from `float` values: `0.0 6.1 -100.55545567`.
 The dot is *required* and is culture-invariant; a comma or any other separator cannot be used.

 The supported Boolean literals are `true` and `false`, both case-sensitive.